 By default, MailEnable does not allow plus-addressing, where a plus symbol is used to either denote a folder to send an email to, or a throw away part of an email address.
 MailEnable treats any email address with a plus symbol as part of a full address that has to be configured in MailEnable.

 You can force MailEnable to accept an email addressed to a mailbox that has a plus address and is not mapped to a mailbox by enabling a Windows registry setting and restarting the MailEnable SMTP service.
 This has the effect of removing the plus component as the SMTP service accepts the email.
-So when an email is addressed to email@example.com, the SMTP service will try to send to firstname.lastname@example.org.
+So when an email is addressed to firstname.lastname@example.org, the SMTP service will try to send to email@example.com.
 This will affect all addresses, so if the plus symbol is used in existing email addresses they will no longer work unless the shortened version is also valid.
+Also, this will affect any emails being relayed through the server, as they will also have and plus-addressed email address altered.

 For 64bit versions of Windows the registry key is: